Kenilworth Castle: The Most Magnificent Ruined Castle in England

 She never again returned to Kenilworth and, instead, in 1578 Leicester abandoned the project and married another woman.
 However, there's ample evidence of a lingering affection between himself and the Queen - although Elizabeth, of course, never married.

 If you'd like to read about other interesting castles in England, Dover Castle is one of the country's most famous fortresses.
-Alternatively, beautiful, ruined Goodrich Castle is a real draw for tourists.
+Alternatively, an interesting nearby site - around 45minutes drive - is Tamworth Castle.